Frequently Asked Questions

 When does the admission cycle begin and end?

-We have a rolling admissions process starting in September of each year and begin interviews in January.
-There are no absolute deadlines, but it is best to apply early as enrollment closes once the identified cap for new students is reached.
+We have a rolling admissions process starting in September of each year.
+We begin interviews in January.
+There are typically two deadlines, which are posted on the admissions page of this website.
+It is best to apply early as enrollment closes once the identified cap for new students is reached.

 What standardized testing is required before applying?